ese5160/a14g-final-submission-s25-t24-idk/README.md

 | HRS 09                   | The PCB shall include appropriate voltage regulators to provide 3.3V and 5V as needed for all components. | Voltage output variation ≤ ±0.1V.      | YES         |
 | HRS 10                   | The hardware shall withstand typical tennis swings without detachment or damage.                          | Withstand forces up to 30g acceleration. | YES         |

-For HRS 04, 05, 06, 08 the performance can be directly observed by eyes or measured easily.
+* For **HRS 04, 05, 06, 08** the performance can be directly observed by eyes or measured easily.
-HRS 01: We do it by checking the number of data read in 1 second directly in a csv file.
+* **HRS 01**: We do it by checking the number of data read in 1 second directly in a csv file.
-HRS 02:  This requirement we found it unnecessary as we only want to refresh numerical data on it so we don't have specific requirement on that.
+* **HRS 02:**  This requirement we found it unnecessary as we only want to refresh numerical data on it so we don't have specific requirement on that.
-HRS 03:  Set log timestamps before sending and after receiving data.
+* **HRS 03**:  Set log timestamps before sending and after receiving data.
 Calculate the latency and confirm it is  ≤ 100 ms.
-HRS 08:  Record the time between a button press and the corresponding LCD update using timestamps.
+* **HRS 08:**  Record the time between a button press and the corresponding LCD update using timestamps.
-HRS 09:  Use a multimeter and oscilloscope to measure the outputs on your PCB HRS 10:  Check the IMU Reading directly after swinging the racket and see if the largest acceleration measured can hold 30g.
+* **HRS 09:**  Use a multimeter and oscilloscope to measure the outputs on your PCB.
+* **HRS 10:**  Check the IMU Reading directly after swinging the racket and see if the largest acceleration measured can hold 30g.
 (But of course we don't need this kind of speed in the end.)

 Software Requirements Specification (SRS)